 An interesting fact about Wildebeests is that they often graze in mixed herds with zebra.
 It gives heightened awareness of potential predators.
 Gnus are also alert to the warning signals emitted by other animals such as baboons.

 While driving through the African area, Safari workers ask people to close the windows.
 They are especially strict about it in the lion’s territory.
 Also, please do not feed the animals!

-The common eland is the second largest antelope in the world, being slightly smaller on average than the giant eland.
+The common eland is the second largest antelope globally, being slightly smaller on average than the giant eland.
 In many areas, people have domesticated them, partly because of their nutritious milk.